 Specific binding in reference tissue may lead to severe underestimation of receptor occupancy.

 If label-carrying metabolite passed the blood-brain barrier, then reference tissue input model may lead to severe bias in results, and plasma input models may be preferable (Zoghbi et al., 2006).
 Specific model needs to be developed, where the concentrations of the metabolite in plasma is used as second model input (Matsubara et al., 2014).

-For certain tracers it may be possible that the concentration of labeled metabolite at late time points is minimal and can be ignored (Kim et al., 1999).
+For certain tracers it may be possible that the concentration of labelled metabolite at late time points is minimal and can be ignored (Kim et al., 1999).